darkreader/darkreader/.github/ISSUE_TEMPLATE/performance_issue.md

 - Dark Reader Version: [e.g. 4.9.9]

 <!--
-  Did this performance occur with DarkReader off?
+  Do you have this performance issue with Dark Reader disabled?
   Does it happen in other browsers?
   Do you have hardware acceleration enabled?
 -->